-Quorum sensing (QS) is a phenomenon in which bacterial cells communicate with each other with the help of several low molecular weight compounds.
-QS is largely dependent on population density, and it triggers when the concentration of quorum sensing molecules accumulate in the environment and crosses a particular threshold Once a certain population density is achieved and the concentration of molecules cross a threshold the bacterial cells show a collective behavior in response to various chemical stimuli referred to as “auto-inducers”.
+Quorum Sensing (QS) is a phenomenon in which bacterial cells communicate with each other with the help of several low molecular weight compounds.
+QS is largely dependent on population density, and it triggers when the concentration of quorum sensing molecules accumulate in the environment and crosses a particular threshold.
+Once a certain population density is achieved and the concentration of molecules crosses a threshold, the bacterial cells show a collective behavior in response to various chemical stimuli referred to as “auto-inducers”.
 The QS signaling is crucial for several phenotypic characteristics responsible for bacterial survival such as motility, virulence, and biofilm formation.
 Biofilm formation is also responsible for making bacterial cells resistant to antibiotics.

-Recent advances in phytochemical research have generated a lot of interests in finding new, effective, and safer alternatives to modern chemical-based medicines.
-In the context of antimicrobial research various plant extracts have been identified with quorum sensing inhibitory (QSI) activities among bacterial cells.
+Recent advances in phytochemical research have generated a lot of interest in finding new, effective, and safer alternatives to modern chemical-based medicines.
+In the context of antimicrobial research various plant extracts have been identified with Quorum Sensing Inhibitory (QSI) activities among bacterial cells.
 This review focuses on the mechanism of quorum sensing and quorum sensing inhibitors isolated from natural sources.

-Quorum sensing, gut microbiota, quorum sensing inhibitors, anti-microbial resistance, phytochemicals
+Quorum sensing, gut microbiota, quorum sensing inhibitors, anti-microbial resistance, phytochemicals, gene expression profiles.